-- Projects evaluated in the CMP and selected for the TIP - Investments in transit, bicycle, and pedestrian systems that promote mode shift - Managed lanes on I-75 - Freight improvements that increase reliability and safety - TSMO/ITS projects or programs - Travel demand management programs [studies in process, no projects programmed at this time rolling stock, transit infrastructure, and facilities.
+- Investments in transit, bicycle, and pedestrian systems that promote mode shift - Managed lanes on I-75 - Freight improvements that increase reliability and safety - TSMO/ITS projects or programs - Travel demand management programs [studies in process, no projects programmed at this time rolling stock, transit infrastructure, and facilities.
 Table 6.1 identifies the TAM performance measures established state of good repair standards and performance measures for four asset categories: equipment, "state of good repair," require that public transportation providers develop and implement TAM plans, and funding that own, operate, or manage public transportation capital assets.
 The regulations define the term FTA's Transit Asset Management (TAM) regulations apply to all recipients and subrecipients of Federal transit